MIT-SPARK/Kimera-PGMO/README.md

 ```

 ## Developer notes
-One thing to note if a developer is working with GTSAM and want to add other factors into the system is that here we assumed that all nodes in the factor graph corresponding to a mesh vertex is marked with a prefix 'v'.
+One thing to note if a developer is working with GTSAM and want to add other factors into the system is that here we specify different prefixes for different types of nodes in the deformation graph, take a look at `utils/CommonFunctions.h` for reference.
 By prefix we mean the key character as described [here](https://borg.cc.gatech.edu/sites/edu.borg/html/a00244.html).